prijatelj/human-activity-recognition-in-an-open-world/containers/index.md

-## Containerize with Docker and Singularity
+## Containerize with Docker and Apptainer

-This directory contains the configuration files to containerize this project using, first Docker, and then Singularity.
+This directory contains the configuration files to containerize this project using, first Docker, and then Apptainer.
 The Docker container depends on NVIDIA provided container.

 ### Install the Docker Image